It’s time to plan another year of homeschooling. This will be round twelve.

 Having everything in one place for each module makes it easy to find what you need.
 Personally, I like to print the worksheets to have on hand while listening to the video.

-Put Your Homeschool Year on Autopilot: My Process
+Plan Your Homeschool Year: My Process

 I am forcing myself to being with the big picture.
 I much prefer diving right into the curriculum choices and scheduling options.
 For me, that is the fun stuff right there – the books, the curriculum, the looping options, and calendars.